Mississippi Gulf Coast: Twentieth century

 In the 20th century, Keesler Air Force Base brought development to the region.
-Hurricane Camille on August 17, 1969, and Hurricane Katrina on August 29, 2005 caused historic destruction to the Gulf Coast.
+Hurricane Camille on August 17, 1969, and Hurricane Katrina on August 29, 2005, caused historic destruction to the Gulf Coast.

-Originally dubbed "America's Riviera", the Mississippi Gulf Coast gained prominence in the early 1900's as a gambling and tourist mecca, an alternative to Florida as a warm, actively fun area with gaming (although illegal at the time, it was allowed at certain resorts) and home to the longest manmade beach in the world.
+Originally dubbed "America's Riviera", the Mississippi Gulf Coast gained prominence in the early 1900s as a gambling and tourist mecca, an alternative to Florida as a warm, actively fun area with gaming (although illegal at the time, it was allowed at certain resorts) and home to the longest manmade beach in the world.
 Golfing also became a strong draw to snowbirds looking to play their game of choice all year long.

 During the early 90's, gaming was made legal in the two coastal counties of Harrison and Hancock.
 This brought a new era of growth with Vegas style gaming hotel and casinos; along with this, condo towers started to dot the coast as it became the 2nd largest gaming area in the US based on gaming space alone.
 After a brief disruption brought on by Hurricane Katrina, the Mississippi Gulf Coast bounced back quickly, even faster than New Orleans, despite massive destruction.

 Education

 As of May 2019, there are 126 K-12 schools spread across 16 school districts, which serve students in the Mississippi Gulf Coast region.

-In addition, the Mississippi Gulf Coast Community College offers associate degree and career programs.
-The University of Southern Mississippi has a branch located in Long Beach, Mississippi which offers undergraduate and graduate degree programs.
+In addition, Mississippi Gulf Coast Community College offers associate degrees and career programs.
+The University of Southern Mississippi has a branch campus (Gulf Park) located in Long Beach, which offers undergraduate and graduate degree programs.
+In 2009, William Carey University opened its Tradition campus located off Mississippi Highway 67 in rural Harrison County and offers multidisciplinary educational programs at the undergraduate and master's level, as well as a doctoral program in pharmacy.